TWaalen/isrsrv-script/README.md

 Now for the installation.

-First use the -install argument (run only this command as root) and follow the instructions Second, run the -install_services argument.
-It will install the services for the server.
+First use the -install argument (run only this command as root) and follow the instructions.

-Reboot the server.
-Log back in with "ssh -Y user@host" without quotes to enable X11 forwarding.

-Now run the -install-prefix argument.
-It will install the wine prefix.
-There will be a lot of GUI interaction involved.
-Also when the uninstaller shows up remove everything related to mono.

-Lastly you can run the script with the -update argument to install the game.
-Your server configuration file and SSK should be put in /path/to/prefix/drive_c/users/your_username/Application Data/InterstellarRift/ When all of this is done copy/move this script to the script folder.

-Set "AutoSaveDelay" and "BackupSaveDelay" to something ridiculous like 31556926.0 wich is a year.
+Set "AutoSaveDelay" and "BackupSaveDelay" to 0 to disable the integrated saves and backups.
 The script will take care of saving and backups.
 This is required is using the script so the game won't save mid script-backup or sync from RamDisk to hdd/ssd.

-After that enable the correct service with:

-systemctl --user enable isrsrv.service

-or for the RamDisk variant

-systemctl --user enable isrsrv-tmpfs.service

-USE ONLY ONE!

-Now start the service with:

-systemctl --user start isrsrv.service

-or again for the RamDisk variant

-systemctl --user start isrsrv-tmpfs.service
+After that paste in you SSK.txt and then reboot the server.
+After that the game should start on it's own

 That should be it.